Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-\begin{proof} Observe that the functions of the form \eqref{0eq:1.9} satisfy the third and the fourth equations in \eqref{0eq:1.8}.
-Thus, by plugging \eqref{0eq:1.9} into the system, we have that such a guess is a supersolution if and only if
+\begin{proof} The functions of the form \eqref{0eq:1.9} automatically satisfy the third and the fourth equations in \eqref{0eq:1.8}.
+Thus, by plugging \eqref{0eq:1.9} into the system, we have that such a guess is a supersolution if and only if \begin{linenomath*}